“Excuses don’t build muscle! Increasing your training, getting enough sleep, and eating more protein does”. Anonymous

 Your body size, composition and hormones determine muscle response.
 Moreover, muscle growth begins as soon as you start challenging your muscles by doing something unfamiliar.

-Regardless of what you do, be lifting a bucket of water, a pushup or something else that is out of the ordinary for you.
+Regardless of what you do, be it lifting a bucket of water, a pushup or something else that is out of the ordinary for you.
 You will build muscle.

 What happens is, such actions stress your muscles and create microscopic damage within your muscle fibers.
 Muscle growth happens when your body repairs these damaged cells.